cterveen/rzvdaventria/README.md

 Make a minimal install of Drupal.
-Download plotly.js and add it to /libraries/plotly Copy all files to the Drupal main folder.
+Download plotly.js and add it to /libraries/plotly Copy all files in /src to the Drupal main folder.
 Go to Admin > Appearance (admin/appearance).
 Find the rzvdaventria theme and click install and make default.
 Select Claro as Administration theme.